hermanschaaf/enchant/README.md

 )

 func main() {
-	// 1. create a new enchant instance enc, err := enc.NewEnchant()
+	// create a new enchant instance
+	enchant, err := enchant.NewEnchant()
 	if err != nil {
 		panic("Enchant error: " + err.Error())
 	}

-	// 2. defer freeing memory to the end of this program defer enc.Free()
+	// defer freeing memory to the end of this program defer enchant.Free()

-	// 3. check whether a certain dictionary exists on the system has_en := enc.DictExists("en_GB")
+	// check whether a certain dictionary exists on the system has_en := enchant.DictExists("en_GB")

-	// 4. load the english dictionary:
+	// load the english dictionary:
 	if has_en {
-		enc.LoadDict("en_GB")
+		enchant.LoadDict("en_GB")

-		// 5. see if a word is in the dictionary: fmt.Println("hallo:", enc.Check("hallo"))
+		// see if a word is in the dictionary: fmt.Println("hallo:", enchant.Check("hallo"))

-		// and one that won't be in there: fmt.Println("wollo:", enc.Check("wollo"))
+		// and one that won't be in there: fmt.Println("wollo:", enchant.Check("wollo"))

+		// now let's get some suggestions for "wollo": fmt.Println(enchant.Suggest("wollo"))
 	}
 }
 ```